unrealwork/axibase-collector/installation-on-docker.md

 ## Start Container in Privileged Mode

-The launch command is different if you're starting the Collector container to monitor events and statistics from the local Docker Engine.
+The launch command is different if the Collector container is used to [monitor statistics](jobs/docker.md#local-collection) from the local Docker Engine.

 ## Launch Parameters